tfolbrecht/lambdaclone/README.md

 ## Getting started

-You must fill out the scripts variables with the following
+You must fill out the scripts variables inside quotes " with the following

 | Bash Variables | Values |